 A lenticular image is created by combining two or more desired images to be used in the printing process.
 They are built using a thorough method called interlacing, where two or more images are divided into tiny strips.
 They are then combined as a single image through numerous specific arrangements.
 When partnered with the lenticular lenses, these varying arrangements shape how the desired effects are seen by the viewer.

 By themselves, the lenticular images also control the effect.
 For example, different images are used when opting for the traditional lenticular printing effect called flipping.
-This is in order to show a sudden change in the images as needed.
+This is to show a sudden change in the images as needed.

 When the desired effect is chosen and the lenticular images are processed, they are then printed for their intended purpose.
 From sports merchandises to business cards, lenticular prints have been in the spotlight.
 They graced the magazine cover of Rolling Stones and classic movie posters like Matrix and Species II.